-What It Takes to Build an eCommerce Team From Scratch, And Key Roles You'll Need To Fill
+What it Takes to Build an eCommerce Team from Scratch: The Key Roles You'll Need to Fill

 eCommerce is the fastest growing segment of the retail market and entrepreneurs from legacy brands to online startups are racing to capitalize on the digital gold rush.

 While you may be able to cut costs by hiring contractors to perform services that you only need on occasion, outside help isn’t always available when you need them most.
-It’s essential to distinguish jobs that should be kept in-house from those that you can outsource to contractors. eCommerce marketing requires a significant human resource investment, so determining when to contract out marketing talent or expand your team will also be critical.
+It is essential to distinguish jobs that should be kept in-house from those that you can outsource to contractors. eCommerce marketing requires a significant human resource investment, so determining when to contract out marketing talent or expand your team will also be critical.

-When you make hires, it’s important to account for the time needed to train them and make sure they are capable of performing nuanced tasks specific to your business.
+When you make hires, it’s important to account for the time needed to train them.
 This can also take time away from senior members who could be focusing on strategy and growth.

-Here are the key roles you have to fill in order to build an effective eCommerce team:
+Here are the key roles you must fill to build an effective eCommerce team:

 1. Director of eCommerce

-Tasks for the eCommerce Manager include overseeing buying, web sales, contracts, managing partnerships, reporting, contributing to strategy decisions, budgeting and generating P&L statements.
+- Tasks include: overseeing buying, web sales, contracts, managing partnerships, reporting, contributing to strategy decisions, budgeting, and generating P&L statements.

-To build a robust and efficient team, before hiring a Director of eCommerce, it’s crucial to know what tasks will be handled by other team members and which ones the director of eCommerce will have to carry out him or herself.
+Before hiring a director of eCommerce, it’s crucial to know what tasks will be handled by other team members and which ones the director will be responsible.